Planning service area locations

 Highway engineers genuinely seemed to believe that if they had several major roads, a few local turnings and a service area all arranged around the same roundabout, it would keep everybody happy by avoiding the need for multiple buildings or big, expensive flyovers.
 Which it did, for a few years, until these roundabouts became congested and have been a nightmare ever since.

 By 1992, developers were totally responsible for planning service area locations.
-Developers favoured profitable locations at existing junctions, as did the planning authorities.
+Developers favoured smaller, profitable locations at existing junctions, as did the planning authorities.
 The new policy was supposed to encourage more frequent, smaller services.
 A minimum distance of 15 miles was specified.

 In 2013, the absolute minimum distance was abolished.
 Two rival service stations can in theory now be built opposite each other, if they can both get planning approval.